hazelcast/hazelcast/docs/design/sql/08-expressions.md

 problem, which might be solved by making `NULL` type a first-class citizen or by choosing some defaults.

-After all unknown types are inferred and assigned to nodes, type for every tree node can be derived from the node itself potentially consulting its child nodes for their types.
+After all unknown types are inferred and assigned to nodes, a type for every tree node can be derived from the node itself potentially consulting its child nodes for their types.
 Most operators have an additional round of type refinement called type coercion.
 For instance,